Wizart009/PCUAE-Updates/README.md

 <br>
 Its because i always find some bugs or issues after release
 <br>
-they arev most off times critical fixes
+they are most off times critical fixes
 <br>
 and we dont want bugs that why there are updates